 Research

 Our research sits at the interface between macroevolution and macroecology, and aims to understand broad-scale patterns of biodiversity.
 We use cutting-edge phylogenetic comparative methods (usually in R), morphological data collected from museum specimens, phylogenies, ecological data, species geographic range maps, fossils and various larger databases, to investigate a variety of topics.
 Current research in the group spans macroevolution, ecology, conservation and social science, and uses living and extinct taxa including fishes, birds, amphibians, reptiles, and mammals.
 We are advocates for Open Science and diversity and inclusion in STEM.
 Check out the Group page for a list of current projects.
+And see the Publications page for publications and summaries of past projects.
 Below is a video about some of our work on Hope the blue whale, in collaboration with Clive Trueman at University of Southampton and others.

 Current Projects